srp208/Translator/README.md

 ## Introduction
 The task was to create a language translator app or web application that can translate from English to any language.
 There were various approach to try out this project but since I am familiar with php, html, css, js so I used these languages to create a translator app.
-See the website live [here](https://language-translator-abhi6722.herokuapp.com).